Silk Road Bazaar

 As part of its economic development work, the Aga Khan Foundation supports numerous artisans in counties along the Silk Road to develop their businesses to sustain livelihoods, create new jobs and preserve cultural heritage.

-The Silk Road Bazaar in London has been created to support local artisans and also to bring attention to the plurality of artisanal heritage found in counties along the Silk Road.
+The Silk Road Bazaar in London has been created to support artisans and also to bring attention to the plurality of artisanal heritage found in counties along the Silk Road.

 The Bazaar